Box 1

 1819?
 John Lloyd to Mrs. Cottinger.

-List of books and prices for the education of Selina Lloyd.
+List of tuition costs, book prices, and other expenses for the education of Selina Lloyd.